apache/tvm/relax_spec.md

     - `f` will be called in destination-passing style, like so: `f(arg1, arg2, ..., argn, shape1, shape2, ..., shapem, r1, r2, ..., rk)`, omitting the `shapei` if `packed_ints` is not given. `f` is expected to mutate *only* the `ri` to give the output of the function, hence `call_tir` is considered pure.
     - «If the shape or data type of the actual result do not correspond to the `aSi`, an error is issued.»
     - After the call, the `ri` will be returned (returning `r1` directly if there is only a single result, otherwise returning `Tuple(fields=[r1, r2, ..., rk])`).
+- `call_tir_inplace(prim_func, args, inplace_indices, packed_ints, sinfo_args=[aS1, aS2, ..., aSk])`: Behaves similarly to `call_tir`, except the computation will mutate some members of `args` instead of allocating new tensors for all outputs.
+For each intended output, there must be a corresponding index given in `inplace_indices`: if the index is -1, then that output will be freshly allocated and the `PrimFunc` will take an "output argument" in destination-passing style corresponding to that output; otherwise, the `PrimFunc` will mutate the member of `args` with that index in-place. `prim_func` must be implemented in such a way as to mutate the appropriate arguments directly instead of taking output arguments in destination-passing style.
 - `call_dps_packed(packed_func, args, sinfo_args=[aS1])`:
     - `packed_func` must evaluate to a `PackedFunc` object.
     - `args` must be a tuple; we will call its elements `arg1`, `arg2`, ..., `argn`.